takashi-chikayama/software-for-SamurAI-Coding-2018-19/README.md

-# Project Title

-Software for IPSJ International AI Programming Contest: SamurAI Coding 2018-2019
+# Software for IPSJ International AI Programming Contest: SamurAI Coding 2018-2019

-## Getting Started

-### Documents
+## Documents

-The rules of the game SamurAI Jockey 2018 competed in the contest are in the following files.
+The rules of the game SamurAI Jockey 2018 competed in the contest are found in the following files.

 * [documents/rule-en.html](documents/rule-en.html)
 * [documents/rule-jp.html](documents/rule-jp.html)

+## Getting Started
 ### Prerequisites

-* C++ development environment (compiler and libraries for c++11 or later)
+* C++ development environment (compiler and standard libraries for c++11 or later)
 * Boost library (1.65.1 or later)
 * Web browser

+A web browser is used to view the documents and also show replays of races.
+Replay has been tested on the following systems.

+* Ubuntu: Chrome, Chromium, Firefox, Opera
+* Windows 10: Chrome, Edge, Firefox
+* MacOS: Safari, Firefox

 ### Installing